22R/RE/REC/RET Timing Chain Replacement Instructions

 Remove the whole oil pan, or just remove the two front bolts.

-If you know or even suspect that a guide is broken, drop the pan and
+If you know or even suspect that a guide is broken, either this time or at some point in the long distant past, drop the pan and clean it out.

 If you know it's clean just remove the two very front bolts.